 Under section 807(c), the amount of unpaid losses (other than losses on life insurance contracts) must be the amount of the discounted unpaid losses under section 846.
-See the amount of the discounted unpaid losses under section 846.
 See the instructions for Schedule F, line 2, for more information on the discounting provisions.